Hearing aids can help people who have lost some of their hearing. Different types of hearing aids are available to suit varying needs and preferences.

 Mini BTE hearing aids are useful if a person still wants the device to sit behind the ear but does not want their entire ear plugged by a mold.

 A small narrow tube requires insertion into the ear canal to transmit the sound, but the canal remains partially open.

 This type of hearing aid is suitable for people who experience earwax buildup or who do not like the sound of their voice being muffled.
 This can happen with the earmolds.

 In-the-ear (ITE) hearing aids sit completely inside the outer ear, without anything sitting behind the ear.
-All the electronics are contained within a small case inside the external part of the ear.
+All the electronics are in a small case inside the external part of the ear.

-ITE hearing aids are suitable for people with mild-to-severe hearing loss.
-They are not appropriate for young children, however, because the molds have to be replaced as the ear grows.
-Most people will wait until they stop growing before getting an ITE device.
+ITE hearing aids are suitable for people with mild to severe hearing loss.
+However, they are unsuitable for young children because the molds need replacing as the ear grows.
+Most people wait until they stop growing before getting an ITE device.